Leadership

 Zhan Chiam

-He previously served as Transgender Europe’s Deputy Director (2021-2023) and founded ILGA World’s gender identity and expression program, and sport and human rights work (2014-2020).
-Zhan co-authored and led three editions of the ILGA Trans Legal Mapping Report and has worked with LGBTI civil society from all regions on United Nations advocacy, and research projects on health, conversion therapies and hate crimes.
-He is on the advisory committee of Canada’s Act Together for Inclusion Fund and has served on the Board of Directors of the International Trans Fund (2017-2023).
+Zhan joined the Global Philanthropy Project in 2023 as Global Coordinator of LGBTI Pathways.
+He served as Transgender Europe’s Deputy Director (2021-2023) and founded ILGA World’s gender identity and expression program, and sport and human rights work (2014-2020).
+He is on the advisory committee of Canada’s Act Together for Inclusion Fund and served on the board of the International Trans Fund from 2017-2023.

-Born in Singapore, Zhan has worked in refugee and migration law, policy and casework in Australia, Pakistan and Thailand.
-He holds a Master of Laws and Bachelor of Arts (Comparative Religious Studies, Semiotics) from the University of Sydney and a Juris Doctor from the University of Technology, Sydney.
+Zhan co-authored and led three editions of the ILGA Trans Legal Mapping Report and has worked with LGBTI civil society from all regions on United Nations participation and advocacy, and research projects on health, conversion therapies and hate crimes.
+Born in Singapore, Zhan trained as a lawyer and has a background in refugee and migration law, policy and casework in Australia, Pakistan and Thailand.
+He holds a Master of Laws and a Bachelor of Arts (Comparative Religious Studies, Semiotics) from the University of Sydney and a Juris Doctor from the University of Technology, Sydney.

 Marina Gonzalez Flores